👉 How do you know who to make products for? Basically: Should you stay niche or go mass market?

 How do you know who to make products for?
 Basically: Should you stay niche or go mass market?

 Should you make a premium infoproduct?
 An entry-level online course?
 Membership?
+Community?
 Live event?
 Petting zoo?
 For the love of fuzzy alpacas, what ACTUALLY makes sense for your business??

 👉While we’re at it, how do you know your products are at the RIGHT price points?
 Is it possible you’re scaring away prospects because your prices are a little too high? 😨